Follow me on Instagram to start a conversation, see works in progress, and get updates from the studio. @francinefox_art

 Francine Fox is a nationally and internationally exhibiting studio artist whose work is represented by Kenise Barnes Fine Art in Kent, Connecticut.
 Fox received her undergraduate degree from Kutztown University of Pennsylvania and her masters degree from the University of Delaware.
-Originally from Pennsylvania, she has lived and taught in Pennsylvania, Delaware, Colorado, Wyoming, Missouri and now Nebraska, where she is the Associate Professor of Art in Painting at Wayne State College.
+Originally from Pennsylvania, she has lived and taught at universities in Pennsylvania, Delaware, Colorado, Wyoming, Missouri and now Nebraska, where she is the Associate Professor of Art in Painting at Wayne State College.

 For inquiries about purchasing work or requesting commissions, please use the Shop or Contact page of this site or reach out to the professional staff at Kenise Barnes Fine Art - http://www.kbfa.com.

 My paintings and drawings use depictions of animals and other natural elements as metaphors to explore human issues.
 I find the symbolic potency of animal imagery fascinating; frequently, other creatures indicate human traits or behaviors more explicitly than actual humans.
 The characteristics of animals have consistently been romanticized, amplified, and oversimplified for use in heraldry and storytelling.
 My works compare these traditional interpretations with new discoveries about the natural world and modern human concerns.

 My work is visually striking and dialogic with current events.
 These are the qualities that interest me the most as I gather inspirations from new research and journalism on zoology, history, theology, and behavioral and social sciences.
 Through both traditional mediums and digital painting, I build dramatic and fanciful compositions that include gently anthropomorphized animals, figures, and semiotics.
 I intend the compilation of these formal and conceptual components to provide an accessible entry point for viewers to enjoy my work.